 “Re-imagine the way we represent and interact with data”

 As humans we are fully trained to live in a 3D world.
 In 3D we can grasp many more dimensions in a very intuitive way (e.g., how big objects are, relative distances, shapes, colors, etc).

 Experiments conducted at Caltech and JPL showed that users commit less errors when immersed in a 3D environment and that the discovery process is much more powerful when they can interact with each other and be immersed in their data.

 While it is true that we are used to “standard” plots (e.g., bar charts, 2D scatter plots), they may hide useful and crucial information that is visible only at the intersection of many dimensions.
 That’s why the complexity of data sets nowadays calls for new types of visualization and interaction.
 In order to solve the challenges faced in gaining precious insights and competitive advantages from the data we need to re-imagine the way we represent the data.

 That’s where Virtual Reality, coupled with easy-to-use Machine Learning tools, becomes a great asset.
 It allows us to build robust, immersive environments that can be used for collaborative data exploration and to better understand and convey the results.

-Ciro Donalek is co-founder and CTO of Virtualitics Inc. He has spent over ten years as data scientist at Caltech authoring numerous publications in Machine Learning, Immersive Visualization and Virtual Reality.
+Ciro Donalek is co-founder and CTO of Virtualitics Inc. He has spent over ten years as data scientist at Caltech authoring numerous papers (published on Nature, IEEE Big Data, MNRAS, Neural Networks, etc), in Machine Learning, Immersive Visualization and Virtual Reality.